 Whilst Abu Dhabi is issuing tourist visas again post-COVID, there are strict entry requirements.
-Depending on where you are flying from you are likely to need to self-isolate for 10 days on arrival and adhere to a follow-up PCR testing program.
+Depending on where you are flying from you are likely to need to self-isolate for up to 10 days on arrival and adhere to a follow-up PCR testing program.
 Once this is complete, you are free to explore Abu Dhabi & the UAE.
 Some events and activities are still subject to cancellation.
 Stay up to date with UAE COVID Information for travellers here.

 Abu Dhabi weather in June

 Abu Dhabi’s average day time maximum temperature in June is 36.7°C (98°F), with highs as much as 46.7°C (116°F) and average lows overnight of 30.5°C (86.9°F).

 In June, you should expect sea temperatures on average of 31.6°C (88.9°F).
 Minimum sea temperatures in June are 30.5°C (87.8°F) through to a bubbly warm maximum by month-end 32.7°c / 90°F – almost spa like!
 Don’t worry though, resorts will have chillers on their pools so you can still take a refreshing dip.